vishvAsa/rAmAnujIyam/paramparA/paramparAH.md

 - Only yatiraja vaibhavam of vaduga nambi seems to be really contemporary.
 - Venkatachala itihasa mala is later day fraud.
 - Divyasuri carita seems to be actually the work of a later garuDa-vAhana pandita and not the contemporary of ramanuja.

+Koyilozhuku cannot be taken too seriously beyond a limit - unless you can substantiate it with inscriptions.
+The kind of dates which it gives for Azhvars or even the first turushka invasion are untenable.
+It also leaves out several ket events which are referred to in the vijayanagar inscriptions (like visit of the vnagar emperors and their grants).
 </details>

 ## आचार्य-विभागः